activecollab/authentication/README.md

 1. Unidentified visitors - Visitors that we know nothing bout,
 1. Identified visitors - People that we identified when they provided their email address,
 1. Users with accounts - People with actual accounts in our application.

+Only users with accounts in our application can be authenticated.